 Bribery is an offer typically made under pressure.
 According to Erin Schlicher of empoweringparents.com, bribery is problematic because it is a form of negotiating that puts the child in a power position and doesn’t teach desirable behavior.

-I caught myself beginning to do this doing this with my toddler and now with awareness I have been intentional about not continuing this behavior.
+I caught myself doing this with my toddler and now with awareness I have been intentional about not continuing this behavior.
 Have you caught yourself doing this too?

 8. Praise and thank kids

 Are you acknowledging undesirable behavior and not giving adequate attention to desirable behavior?
-If so, consider the implications on that and how you would feel if someone did the same to you.
+If so, consider the implications of that and how you would feel if someone did the same to you.

 Children are little people with emotions that they aren’t always able to express easily.
 Since we already have the ability to express our emotions and gratitude for kids who are still learning, we should.
 We can use praise, express gratitude, and provide positive reinforcement when they are listening or making improvements.

 Praise and discipline are both necessary parts of parenting well.
-Praise your little one but not too much.
+Praise your little one but not too much; too much praise can cause more harm than good.

 9. Establish routines